Disclosure of the invention under the European Patent Convention

-Overview
+Basic principles

-To comply with Article 83 EPC, a European patent application must contain sufficient information to allow a person skilled in the art, using his common general knowledge, to perceive the technical teaching inherent in the claimed invention and to put it into effect accordingly.
+To comply with Article 83 EPC, a European patent application must contain sufficient information to allow a person skilled in the art, using his common general knowledge and the information provided in the application, to perceive the technical teaching inherent in the claimed invention and to put it into effect accordingly.
 In other words, the disclosure of the invention must be reproducible without undue burden, and this must be true over the whole scope of the claim.
+Further, even if an invention "requires a certain amount of experimentation by the skilled person to carry it out", the invention may still be considered as sufficiently disclosed "as long as this experimentation is not an undue burden on the skilled person".

-In that context, although a claim must be construed with a mind willing to understand, this does not require that a technically broad but clear term be interpreted more narrowly in the light of a limiting feature mentioned only in the description.
+In the context of assessing sufficiency of disclosure, the EPO considers that, although a claim must be construed with a mind willing to understand, this does not require that a technically broad but clear term be interpreted more narrowly in the light of a limiting feature mentioned only in the description.

-The requirement of sufficiency of disclosure must be complied with as from the date of filing because a deficiency in a European patent application as filed, consisting in an insufficient identification of the subject-matter claimed, cannot subsequently be cured without offending against Article 123(2) EPC which provides that the subject-matter content of a European patent application as filed may not be extended.
+The requirement of sufficiency of disclosure must be complied with as from the date of filing because a deficiency in a European patent application as filed, consisting in an insufficient identification of the subject-matter claimed, cannot subsequently be cured without offending against Article 123(2) EPC, which provides that the subject-matter content of a European patent application as filed may not be extended.

 An insufficiently clear and complete disclosure of the invention is a ground of opposition, and revocation.